insure logo

 USAA*$1,451$2,692$1,24185%

-While full coverage insurance is more expensive than minimum liability insurance, many drivers find the extra cost worth it.
-In South Carolina, the average cost of full coverage car insurance is $114 more than the national average car insurance cost.
+In South Carolina, the average cost of full coverage is $114 more compared to the national average

 Full coverage car insurance includes bodily injury liability and property damage liability coverage, as well as comprehensive and collision coverage.
 Collision insurance covers your vehicle if it’s damaged or destroyed in an accident, while comprehensive insurance provides protection against damage that is caused by something other than collisions, such as hail or theft.